Tua Tagovailoa Player Prop Bets for NFL Week 17 | Miami vs. Tennessee 1/2/2022

 Recent Performances

-- In last week's matchup with the Saints, Tagovailoa completed 73.1% of his passes for 198 yards, while throwing one touchdown with one interception.
+- Tagovailoa put together a 198-yard performance against the Saints last week, completing 73.1% of his passes and throwing for one touchdown with one interception.

-- Tagovailoa has thrown for 638 yards (212.7 ypg), completing 69.1% of his passes and recording five touchdown passes and three interceptions over his last three games.
+- Tagovailoa has thrown for 638 passing yards over his last three games (212.7 per game) and has a 69.1% completion percentage (65-of-94), throwing five touchdown passes with three interceptions.

 Tagovailoa's Miami Teammates